 Severe Cutaneous Reactions: Severe cutaneous reactions including Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), and drug reaction with eosinophilia and systemic symptoms (DRESS) have been reported with REVLIMID & POMALYST.
 DRESS may present with a cutaneous reaction (such as rash or exfoliative dermatitis), eosinophilia, fever, and/or lymphadenopathy with systemic complications such as hepatitis, nephritis, pneumonitis, myocarditis, and/or pericarditis.
 These reactions can be fatal.
 Patients with a prior history of Grade 4 rash associated with thalidomide treatment should not receive REVLIMID.
 Consider REVLIMID & POMALYST interruption or discontinuation for Grade 2 or 3 skin rash.
 Permanently discontinue REVLIMID & POMALYST for Grade 4 rash, exfoliative or bullous rash, or for other severe cutaneous reactions such as SJS, TEN, or DRESS.

 Tumor Lysis Syndrome (TLS): TLS may occur in patients treated with REVLIMID or POMALYST.
-Patients at risk are those with high tumor burden prior to treatment.
 Fatal instances of TLS have been reported during treatment with REVLIMID.
 Closely monitor patients at risk and take appropriate preventive approaches.

 Hypersensitivity: Hypersensitivity including angioedema, anaphylaxis, and anaphylactic reactions to REVLIMID & POMALYST have been reported.
 Permanently discontinue REVLIMID & POMALYST for angioedema or anaphylaxis.